 Personalisation, put simply, refers to the practice of tailoring the individual’s customer experience to them.
 Being referred to by name presenting information relevant to them and honing in on their preference are all examples of personalisation.
 When Amazon greets you by name and recommends products based on your purchase history, that’s personalisation in practice.

 Personalised content can do just the same.
 New technology can combine data with a multimedia experience that addresses the viewer by name, and includes content relevant to them.
 Thousands upon thousands of videos, for example, can be made, each unique to a different customer.
-Don’t believe it?
-Check out this simple example.

-This personalised video was produced for the Western Bulldogs to encourage members of the football club to renew their lapsed membership for the new season.
+Above: This personalised video was produced for the Western Bulldogs to encourage members of the football club to renew their lapsed membership for the new season.

 How does it differ from interactive video?

 Personalised video is often confused with interactive video.
 It’s understandable why.
 Both formats create tailored experiences unique to the viewer, but do so in different ways.